1. Thanksgiving Food Safety

 Discarding plate scrapings properly is vital to protect your pet from trash bin hazards.

 Below are the main food items that can harm your furry friend:

 - Raw Bread Dough containing yeast will continue to work in your pet’s stomach when digested.
 Yeast dough sugars convert into ethanol and carbon dioxide, which can be life-threatening to cats and dogs.
 The dough swells in the belly and can cause bowel obstruction or a bloated/distended stomach, leading to gastric dilatation and volvulus.

-- Raw turkey, turkey carcasses, or turkey skin don’t belong in the dog‘s bowl.
+- Raw turkey, turkey carcasses, or turkey skin don’t belong in the dog’s bowl.
 Small pieces of bones can cause gastrointestinal tears or more severe injury.
 Turkey skin is very fatty, making it hard to digest.
-Fatty foods can cause your pet’s pancreas to become swollen and inflamed, known as pancreatitis.
+Fatty foods can cause pancreatitis in dogs.
+Your pet’s pancreas becomes swollen and inflamed.

 - Allium vegetables include garlic, onions, chives, and leeks.
 These foods, while nonchalantly used in our cooking (especially stuffings, mashed potatoes, and green bean casserole), can cause toxicity in cats and dogs.
 Over time, continuous or high doses of allium vegetables can cause oxidative damage to the red blood cells, gastrointestinal distress, and even anemia.